junjie-w/relewise-candidate-assignment/README.md

 ## Run Server and Client

-### CORS Handling in Dev vs Production
+### CORS Handling in Dev vs Build

 - In dev environment, CORS is handled by [Vite proxy](https://vite.dev/config/server-options).
-- In production environment, CORS is handled by [Fastify CORS](https://github.com/fastify/fastify-cors).
+- In build environment, CORS is handled by [Fastify CORS](https://github.com/fastify/fastify-cors).

 ### Development